-Not only would he refuse to take the leaflet, but he also couldn’t stop shouting Assange raped innocent girls!, Assange put people’s lives at risk!
+Not only would he refuse to take the leaflet, but he also couldn’t stop shouting Assange raped innocent girls!
+Assange put people’s lives at risk!

-I looked the other way not to be tempted to smash his stupid fake-tanned face into a jelly, but he eventually confronted me directly, screaming like a fishwife and insisting on the rape story.
+I looked the other way not to be tempted to smash his useless fake-tanned face into a jelly, but he eventually confronted me directly, screaming like a fishwife and insisting on the rape story.

 We ended up shouting at each other until he got hysterical and wanted to hit me with some ridiculous balloons he was carrying around.